Pruning Pepper Plants – How To Prune Pepper Plants Right

 While topping can be controversial, I highly encourage growers to bottom prune their pepper plants.
 Bottom pruning is simply cutting off the lower leaves from the plant, keeping foliage up and away from the soil.

-Soil can harbor pathogens that can be fatal to your pepper plants.
+Soil can harbor pathogens that can be harmful to your pepper plants.
 By bottom pruning and keeping the first 6-8 inches of the main stem free of foliage, rain and wind will not splash as much soil onto the plant’s leaves.

+When doing this type of pruning, do not remove branches, only the individual leaves.
 Bottom pruning can be done shortly after moving plants outdoors in the spring, and as-needed throughout the season.
 Learn more about bottom pruning in our video here.

-Just before frost (overwintering plants)
+Just before frost (overwintering)

 During overwintering, pepper plants will go from having dozens of stems and hundreds of leaves to having just a few branches.